-Tim Dixon is a performance and motivational counselor with more than 15 years’ experience as a coach, Sports Psychologist and Motivational Speaker.
-Tim works with athletes of all ages as well as business professionals, helping them to more consistently perform at the peak of their abilities.
+Tim Dixon is a performance and motivational counselor with more than 15 years’ experience as a coach, Sports Mental Coach and Motivational Speaker.
+Tim works with athletes of all ages as well as business professionals, helping them to perform at the peak of their abilities more consistently.
 In his role with YSPN360.com Tim will provide mentoring and performance advice to youth coaches, young athletes, and their parents.

-Tim is the founder of THE MENTAL LOCKER, a peak performance group dedicated to helping others to maximize their potential, as well as the founder of THE ELITE PERFORMANCE ACADEMY helping corporate and business professionals to achieve their best on a consistent basis.
+Tim is the founder of THE MENTAL LOCKER, a peak performance group dedicated to helping others maximize their potential, as well as the founder of THE ELITE PERFORMANCE ACADEMY helping corporate and business professionals to achieve their best consistently.
 Tim’s mental training workshops challenge the comfort of daily choices and force participants to push beyond current expectations.
 Tim is a featured speaker at coaching conventions, baseball camps, and business events around the country where he teaches individuals to see their true potential and to focus on becoming the best at what they love.

 Tim was a Squadron Professional Ethics Advisor (SPEA) and Certified Character Coach with the United States Air Force Academy from 2010-2014.
 He taught honor classes to 125 cadets each year, working one-on-one with future officers on building character and overcoming obstacles.
 Tim was also a successful pitching coach at the Air Force Academy, instrumental in directing the Falcon pitching staff to the greatest turnarounds in school history.